theobald-software/kb.theobald-software.github.io/content/_yunio/integration-scenario-with-yunio-and-the-ai-builder.md

 2. Download the service definition (![download-file](/img/contents/yunio/download.png) icon).<br>
 ![yunio-Services-Function-Download](/img/contents/yunio/yunio-run-services-function-download.png){:class="img-responsive" width="800px"}

+{: .box-note }
+**Note:** Depending on your SAP customizing for the invoicing process, it could be other parameters be necessary to sucessfully create an incoming invoice.
+This is an example with the minimum required fields from our SAP demo environment.

 {: .box-tip }
 **Tip:** It is recommended to test a yunIO service in a REST client before integrating it with Power Automate, see [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).